aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 while (batches := csv_reader.next_batches(1)) is not None:
     print(batches[0].head(1))
 ```
-Here we are looping through our csv_reader, loading 1 batch and printing the first row from it.
+> We are looping through our csv_reader, loading 1 batch and printing the first row from it.

 Notice the walrus operator:
 ```python
 batches := csv_reader.next_batches(1)
 ```
-This allows us to set the `batches` variable within the while statement.
+> Walrus Operator := allows us to set the `batches` variable within the while statement.

 If `csv_reader` is exhausted, the `next_batches` method will return None and we will exit the While loop.
 The 1 here refers to the number of chunks we want to fetch at any one time.
 We could fetch multiple chunks and concatenate them before passing to the database, but the DB will be the bottleneck in our case.
 It is best to leave that set to 1 for now.
 Though this is an option to explore further another day.

 ### Writing to the database
 The `write_database` function allows us to write the dataframe back to the DB.
 We can use 1 of 2 engines to accomplish this: